matrix-org/synapse/docs/development/dependencies.md

 to use the latest version of `packagename` in the locked environment, without affecting the broad dependencies listed in the wheel.

-There doesn't seem to be away to do this whilst locking a _specific_ version of `packagename`.
+There doesn't seem to be a way to do this whilst locking a _specific_ version of `packagename`.
 We can workaround this (crudely) as follows:

 ```shell